Turkish Coffee Cups – Comprehensive Information

 Turkish coffee cups are unique coffee utensils for making Turkish coffee.
 They play a significant part in the presentation of the coffee.
 Four initial criteria should be:

 - Purpose (Daily use or special occasions)

 - Design (Shape of the cups as well motifs on them)

 If you would move a step forward then you might also take into account some parameters.
 Country of origin, manufacturer, porcelain quality and culture-tradition are a few of them.

 For daily usage try something simple and not too expensive.
 If you buy a set check if they have the item in singles as well.
 It’s a good practice in case you want a replacement.

 For special occasions you should choose a set that represents mostly your personality.
 Look for Turkish coffee cup sets with workmanship and culture expression.

 Cleaning the Turkish coffee cups is the final step of the trip to mastering this coffee making method.
 The target now is to protect their polishing and design.

 Tip #1.
 Wash them by hand, using neutral-aroma detergents (best without any scent) and warm (not HOT) water.
 Then rinse them with a lot of cold water.

 Tip #2.
-Dry them either by letting them upside down on a towel or by rubbing them with a paper towel or very soft cotton cloth.
+Dry them either by letting them upside down on a towel or by rubbing them with soft cotton cloth.